celestiaorg/docs/developers/sp1-blobstream-deploy.md

 3. If you're deploying on a chain where there isn't a canonical verifier listed in the [SP1 contract addresses](https://github.com/succinctlabs/sp1/blob/main/book/onchain-verification/contract-addresses.md), you'll need to:

    a.
-Deploy your own SP1 Verifier from `sp1-contracts` matching your `sp1-sdk` version.
+Deploy your own SP1 Verifier from the [sp1-contracts](https://github.com/succinctlabs/sp1-contracts) matching your `sp1-sdk` version.
    b.
 Set the `SP1_VERIFIER_ADDRESS` in your `.env` file to the address of your deployed verifier.

 4. To run the prover:

    - For local proving, set `SP1_PROVER=local` in your environment.
    - To use the Succinct Proving Network for remote proving, set `SP1_PROVER=network`.
-   - We recommend an instance with 64 vCPU and 128GB of RAM
+   - We recommend an instance with 64 vCPU and 128GB of RAM for local proving.

+Note: Any whitelisting for custom provers would need to be implemented in the application's smart contracts (e.g., by using an approvedProvers mapping).